Skunk Cabbage (Symplocarpus foetidus)

 The End of Winter, According to Skunk Cabbage

 The leaves won’t appear for weeks.
 When they do, they’ll be enormous—bright green, deeply veined, rising from the plant’s base like something tropical misplaced in a Wisconsin wetland.
-But in February, all I get is the spathe, three to six inches tall, mottled like an animal trying not to be seen.
-It’s enough.
+But in March, all I get is the spathe, three to six inches tall and mottled.
+The emergence of skunk cabbage is the hinge between seasons, the moment when winter loosens just enough for something to start growing.

 (EW)